5 Dangerous Mistakes You're Making on a Low-Carb Diet

 This leads to a destructive cycle of deprivation, cravings, binging, feeling guilty, then depriving yourself again.
 Instead of forbidding yourself from eating your favorite carb-rich foods entirely, White suggests giving yourself 150 calories at the end of the day to eat whatever you want.
 This could be a small chocolate chip cookie or an ounce of potato chips — whatever curbs your carby cravings.

-Some people go to extremes by cutting out carbohydrates entirely or eating fewer than 20 grams of carbs a day.
-Since the FDA recommends people eat 300 grams of carbs on a 2,000 calorie diet, that’s way beyond a typical low-carb diet.
+Some people go to extremes by cutting out carbohydrates entirely or eating fewer than 20 grams of carbs a day—both techniques are used when following the keto diet.
+Since the FDA recommends people eat 300 grams of carbs on a 2,000 calorie diet, that's way beyond a typical low-carb diet.

 "A low carbohydrate diet is less than 125 grams a day," White explains.
 "Some people go more extreme in cutting and others are more liberal.
 In my opinion, if you are going to cut carbs, keep vegetables, fruits, and low-fat dairy into your diet."